Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Neural Architecture Search for Bias Mitigation

-We design our search space based on our analysis in \cref{sec:phase_1}.
-In particular, our search space is inspired by \acrlong{dpn} \citep{chen2017dual} due to its strong trade-off between rank disparity and accuracy as seen in \cref{fig:RQ1_main}.
+We design our search space based on our analysis in \cref{sec:phase_1}, specifically around the \acrlong*{dpn}\citep{chen2017dual} architecture which has the lowest error and is Pareto-optimal on both datasets, yielding the best trade-off between rank disparity and accuracy as seen in \cref{fig:RQ1_main}.